presnick/ProgramsInformationPeople/_sources/Pyglet/Pyglet.rst

 Try not to worry too much about the ``sys.stdout.flush()`` business.
 That is just a bit of finagling to make sure that the print statements work correctly.

+Behind the scenes, the Pyglet event loop is monitoring (listening) for key presses, mouse clicks, and some other things.
+When one of those events occurs, it figures out which Window is active and calls the corresponding method, such as ``on_key_press()`` for a key press.
+The built-in method of the Window class doesn't do anything.
+But we made a subclass where that method does something, printing out information about the key that was pressed.

-So, to recap: we **subclassed** the ``pyglet.window.Window`` class, and overwrote the ``on_key_press()`` method in order to change how our subclass responded to key presses.
+So, to recap: we **subclassed** the ``pyglet.window.Window`` class, and wrote the ``on_key_press()`` method, overwriting the on_key_press method in Pyglet's Window class.
+That changed how our subclass responded to key presses.

 Other Kinds of Events
 ~~~~~~~~~~~~~~~~~~~~~

 A good question at this point would be: **"What are the major event listener methods you can overwrite, and how do they work?"**
+Because we are working with an existing framework, Pyglet, we need to understand what special method names it knows about, so we know which ones are good ones for use to override in the subclass that we define.

 The answer can, again, be found in `the official documentation <https://pyglet.readthedocs.org/en/pyglet-1.2-maintenance/api/pyglet/window/pyglet.window.Window.html#pyglet.window.Window.on_activate>`_, but I'll list the important ones here:

 Window.on_key_press(symbol,modifiers)
-    This gets called whenever a key is pressed. ``symbol`` is a numeric code for the key that was pressed (e.g. 97 for 'A'), and ``modifiers`` is a number representing any other keys that are being held down at the same time (for if you wanted to differentiate shift+A from just A, for instance.)
+    This gets called whenever a key is pressed. ``symbol`` is a numeric code for the key that was pressed (e.g. 97 for 'A'), and ``modifiers`` is a number representing any other keys that are being held down at the same time (useful if you wanted to differentiate shift+A from just A, for instance.)

 Window.on_key_release(symbol, modifiers)
-    This is very similar to ``on_key_press()``, only it gets called when a key is released.
+    This is very similar to ``on_key_press()``, only it gets called when a key is released (i.e., when the user takes their finger off the key).

 Window.on_mouse_press(x, y, button, modifiers)
     This method gets called whenever the mouse is clicked inside the window. ``x`` and ``y`` represent the coordinates inside the window where the press happened, and ``button`` represents which mouse button was clicked (e.g. 1 for the left mouse button). ``modifiers`` again represents any other keys currently being pressed, to differentiate between, say, shift-clicking and normal clicking.

 Window.on_mouse_drag(x, y, dx,dy, button, modifiers)
-    This method gets called whenever the mouse dragged from one point in the window to a different point. ``x`` and ``y`` represent the coordinates of the initial point, and ``dx`` and ``dy`` represent how far in the x and y direction the mouse was dragged.
+    This method gets called whenever the mouse is dragged from one point in the window to a different point while a button is clicked. ``x`` and ``y`` represent the coordinates of the initial point, and ``dx`` and ``dy`` represent how far in the x and y direction the mouse was dragged from its original spot when the button was clicked.
+This may seem a little surprising, since mouse dragging is a continuous operation, not a one-time thing like pressing down a key.
+Remember, though, that computers are super fast!
+What happens is that when you move the mouse across the screen, ``on_mouse_drag()`` will get called many times, each with a new dx and dy.

 Window.on_draw()
     This method is an important one.
-It gets called when the window is first drawn, and every time it is redrawn after that.
-If there is something that you always want to be in the window no matter what, then you should put it inside this method.
+It gets called automatically when the window is first drawn, and after lots of other events, like keypresses.
+If there is something that you always want to be in the window no matter what, then you should put it inside this method, so that it will be redrawn every time.

 Window.on_text(text)
     This method is sort of an alternative to on_key_press() for when you just want to interpret user input as text. ``text`` is the text that was entered.
 This will get called once for each individual key that is pressed.